 Yes.

-While we have said this outcome will meet the needs of protected groups believe there could be greater clarity on what the outcome is designed to achieve – for example, if it is to access the entitlement or simply support to apply for it.
+While we have said this outcome will meet the needs of protected groups we believe there could be greater clarity on what the outcome is designed to achieve – for example, if it is to access the entitlement or simply support to apply for it.
 We believe it is important the provision of the new service will be based on an inclusive, human rights-based approach.
 However, consideration should be given as to how this outcome will be achieved for all protected groups.
 Currently, many people with visual impairment are facing unfair and unnecessary barriers to accessing support.
 Too often this is because assessors do not understand the impact of their sight loss and the appropriate expertise and information on visual impairment is not being deployed to ensure reasonable decisions on awards are made.
 This emphasises the need for a person-centred approach based on a reasonable understanding on how a person’s life is affected by their condition.

 If you answered No, can you please outline how the outcome could be improved to meet their needs?